This blog began in 2009 in support of my enthusiastic relocation to Ireland and embarking on a path of a reluctant entrepreneurship.

 They move from dependent infants to terrible toddlers, to determined and rebellious teens and through the course of adulthood, they evolve into confident, consensus-seeking adults who negotiate calmly, both personally and professionally, to establish their place in the world.

 Sadly, most of us don’t experience this ideal and uninterrupted progression.
 We reach adulthood struggling with our dis-ease or discontent.
-At best, we wish we were happier at work or at home, at worst we self medicate that dis-ease with substances or behaviours to numb it.
+At best, we wish we were happier at work or at home, at worst we self medicate that dis-ease with substances or behaviors to numb it.

 Thankfully if motivated by our discontent, we can all choose change.